kubevirt/containerized-data-importer/doc/upload.md

 ```

 ## Expose cdi-uploadproxy service
 In order to upload data to your cluster, the cdi-uploadproxy service must be accessible from outside the cluster.
-In a production environment, the probably involves setting up a Ingress or a LoadBalancer Service.
+In a production environment, this probably involves setting up a Ingress or a LoadBalancer Service.

 ### Minikube